-HDF-n from ScienCell Research Laboratories are isolated from neonatal human skin.
-HDF-n are cryopreserved at P0 and delivered frozen.
-Each vial contains $> 5 \times 10^5$ cells in 1 ml volume.
-HDF-n are characterized by their spindle morphology and immunofluorescence with antibody specific to fibronectin.
-HDF-n are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
-HDF-n are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HDF-a from ScienCell Research Laboratories are isolated from adult human skin.
+HDF-a are cryopreserved at passage one and delivered frozen.
+Each vial contains > 5 x 10 cells in 1 ml volume.
+HDF-a are characterized by their spindle morphology and immunofluorescence with antibody specific to fibronectin.
+HDF-a are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
+HDF-a are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.